 Volunteers are mainly residents of Ash and members of the group but also others from the local area who help out with maintenance tasks and event organisation.

-There are also volunteers who are local landowners who are paid for the use of mechanical equipment to cut hay on the meadow and to cut the paths.
+There are also volunteers who are local landowners who are paid for the use of mechanical equipment to cut grass.
 These form the major part of maintenance costs.

 The main elements of income are: